 Berger's Clouded Yellow (Colias alfacariensis)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

 Alfacariensis is almost impossible to differentiate from the Pale Clouded Yellow (C. hyale) on external characteristics alone, given that Colias species never settle with open wings.
-The existence of alfacariensis as a separate species was not confirmed until around 1947 and many illustrations and photos labelled as hyale in books prior to that date were in fact alfacariensis.
-My experience is that most specimens which could be either, turn out to be alfacariensis.
-Hyale seems to be quite scarce in France, and I am not sure this was always the case, so maybe it is diminishing, but identification problems probably preclude any such conclusions.
-The larvae are different. |
+The existence of alfacariensis as a separate species was not confirmed until around 1947 and many illustrations and photographs labelled as hyale in books prior to that date were in fact alfacariensis.

 Both are clearly a paler yellow than the Clouded Yellow (C. crocea), so confusion there is almost impossible (but see 26513), except with helice females.
 Alfacariensis is generally a stronger lemon yellow, and hyale rather paler, hence the name, although hyale's "pale" name came coincidentally from its comparison with crocea, not alfacariensis.
 The principal differences between alfacariensis and hyale are addressed on the hyale page. |

-| ref | sex |
+ref | sex |

 observations |